department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 #### 2. When your account has been setup, you will receive a DM with your temporary password and login URL.
 #### 3. You are required to login and change the temporary password immediately.
 * AWS will prompt you to change your password during first login
-* Additionally you are required to setup a virtual MFA device in order to access services in the AWS cloud and programatically via the CLI.
+* Additionally you are required to setup a virtual MFA device in order to access services in the AWS cloud and programmatically via the CLI.
   * Follow the walkthru for MFA setup [here](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/AWS%20Console%20Setup.md#mfa-virtual-device)